“Mental performance increases pretty measurably with creatine supplementation.” -Joe Rogan

 • Reduce muscle fatigue

-• Support functional independence
+• Support functional independence by reducing sarcopenia (muscle wasting)

 Interestingly, even older adults who did not participate in resistance training demonstrated short-term strength improvements with creatine supplementation alone.